geo-data/cesium-terrain-builder/README.md

 the terrain data, one of which is height map data for use with the [CesiumTerrainProvider](http://cesiumjs.org/Cesium/Build/Documentation/CesiumTerrainProvider.html) JavaScript class.
-Cesium Terrain Builder can be used to create the tilesets that sit behind a terrain server: it does *not* provide a way of serving up those tilesets to the browser.
+Cesium Terrain Builder can be used to create the tilesets that sit behind a terrain server used by CesiumTerrainProvider.
+Note that it does *not* provide a way of serving up those tilesets to the browser.

 ## Command Line Tools